alexqguo/pizza-box-game/README.md

   * On draw end, shape needs to surround the quarter
 * Background image for the canvas
 * Customize shape of the canvas
+* List how many times a space has been landed on

 ### Bugs
 * Window unload event to register a user as offline seems to have issues